AakashAxe/KrakenMeter/README.md

     I have used services to perform the complex logic Repository class to handle reading and writing to Db Other Default classes to create api and models.
+- With the current implementation, there are no major trade-offs, other than you have a seperate app just for flow processing.
+- This approach follows the DRY principles by making the code reusable and neat.
+It doesnt break Single responsiblity principle, each method and class is doing their intended job and nothing additional.

 ## Time Limitations: